-We welcome you to be a part of NHC’s Hazak Group, for Congregants and others within our Community, typically aged 65 and over.
+We welcome you to be a part of Congregation Shir Shalom’s Hazak Group, for Congregants and others within our Community, typically aged 65 and over.

-It is wonderful to realize that about two years ago we started a group for active seniors at Nanuet Hebrew Center and as we look back on the variety of activities we have enjoyed, it is amazing.
-We enjoyed a trip to The Jewish Museum, watched a variety of vintage movies in our lobby, shared some meals, played games and had an instructor of chair yoga.
-We shared some laughs and tears and are now already into our third year.
+It is wonderful to realize that only a few short years ago we started a group for active seniors, and as we look back on the variety of activities we have enjoyed, it is amazing.
+We enjoyed a trip to The Jewish Museum, watched a variety of vintage movies in our lobby, shared meals, played games, had an instructor of chair yoga, and also shared a lot of laughs as well as a few tears.
 We continue to tweak our programs to make them even more fun and relevant.
 We invite all interested to join us, and share your ideas and talents.
 Be ready to meet interesting people who are always eager to try new things.
 Our business meetings are now the first Thursday of the month.
 Dues are $18 a year.

 – Esther Spiegel, for the NHC Hazak Group

-- NHC’s Hazak events are also included in our Weekly E-Mail Newsletter.
-If you are not currently receiving our weekly e-mail newsletter, please make sure our NHC Office (845-708-9181 / firstname.lastname@example.org) has your correct and current e-mail address.
+- NHC’s Hazak events are also included in our Weekly E-Mail Newsletter, and weekly announcement sheets.
+If you are not currently receiving our weekly e-mail newsletter, please make sure our Congregation Shir Shalom Office (845-708-9181 / email@example.com) has your correct and current e-mail address.

-- For more info on NHC’s Hazak Group, please contact Esther Spiegel at email@example.com or you may leave a message for her with the NHC Office (845-708-9181 / firstname.lastname@example.org).
+- For more info on our Hazak Group, please contact Esther Spiegel at firstname.lastname@example.org or you may leave a message for her with the Synagogue Office (845-708-9181 / email@example.com).

 Hazak is USCJ (United Synagogue of Conservative Judaism)’s program for people 55 and older.